jumpingjoy/watchnationpro/index.md

 Smartwatches are lightweight and compact.
 Wearable smartwatches give more comfortability and flexibility to use.
 Being connected with the body is the main quality of the smartwatch, which makes smartwatches standalone from smartphones and laptops.

-If you are not aware of why you must buy a smartwatch and are baffled by its intricate technical details, then this buyer’s guide is for your rescue to ease things out.
+If you are not aware of how find a good smart watch and baffled by its intricate technical details, then this buyer’s guide is for your rescue to ease things out.

-## smartwatch How it works and kinds of smartwatches?
+## Smartwatch How it works and kinds of smartwatches?

 Smart are two kinds of smartwatches available in the market: